 Ensures experienced instructors with real-world pen testing experience

 Culminates in a hands-on penetration test of an example target organization modeling real-world security flaws

-The Q/SA® - Q/PTL® is the only performanced based security skills assessment certification that validates your Qualified/ Security Analyst Penetration Tester skills.
+The Q/SA® - Q/PTL® is the only performance based security skills assessment certification that validates your Qualified/ Security Analyst Penetration Tester skills.

-Q/ISP Certification is obtained through Security University for the purpose of recognizing qualified individuals who have distinguished themselves as knowledgeable and proficient information security practitioners with validated hands-on tactical security skills.
-The Q/ISP certificate also provides THE only means of identifying and certifying qualified persons who subscribe to a rigorous requirement for maintaining their knowledge and proficiency in information security with "validated" their hands-on tactical security skills.
+SUT Q/ISP Certification is obtained through SU for the purpose of recognizing qualified individuals who have distinguished themselves as knowledgeable and proficient information security practitioners with validated hands-on cybersecurity skills.
+The SUT Q/ISP certificate identifies certified ying qualified persons who subscribe to a rigorous requirement for maintaining their knowledge and proficiency in information security with "validated" their hands-on tactical security skills.

 Certification is awarded to those qualified individuals who validate their security skills to a prescribed qualified level of tactical hands-on information security experience, comply with a professional code of ethics, and pass rigorous examinations on the Q/ISP Body of Knowledge for information security.